northwest-knowledge-network/deepcurate/README.md

 # deepcurate

-We webapp for curating crowdsourced images for use in training deep learning models.
+A simple webapp for curating crowdsourced images for use in training deep learning models.
+Our use case: Processing (cropping, classifying) images of Cereal Crop Pests in the Inland Northwest.